 The Academic Emergency Medicine Fellowship gives fellows all of the tools necessary to become successful educators and academic Emergency Medicine physicians.

-The ACGME-accredited Emergency Medical Services Fellowship trains fellows to provide emergency care to critically ill and injured patients and prepare to lead an effective pre-hospital care program.
+The ACGME-accredited Emergency Medical Services Fellowship trains fellows to provide emergency care to ill and injured patients and be prepared to lead an effective pre-hospital care program.

 The Emergency Medicine Ultrasound fellowship trains emergency physicians in the application of point-of-care ultrasound and advanced ultrasound technology and techniques to guide patient care.

-Fellows in this one- to two-year fellowship can earn an MPH, complete three to four site-specific overseas trips yearly and mitigate health disparities in emergency care in vulnerable populations.
+Fellows in this one or two year fellowship can earn an MPH, complete three to four site-specific overseas trips annually and mitigate health disparities in emergency care in vulnerable populations.